FALKENTALK: Delicious Disarray in the Heavyweight Division

 An all-British showdown would have been fun, sure.
 I’m more interested in seeing a man daring to gamble on himself and trusting his talent to take him as far as he can go with a smile on his face.

 We all know how we got here.
-The Deontay Wilder lawsuit, the COVID cancellation, the WBO mandatory defense.
+The Deontay Wilder lawsuit, the COVID cancellation, and the WBO mandatory defense.
 But Anthony Joshua could have tossed the WBO belt.
 He didn’t need to give Usyk the fight.
-He shrugged off the possibility of an undersized heavyweight in only his third fight in the division and 19th pro bout would threaten him.
+He shrugged off the possibility of an undersized heavyweight in only his third fight in the division, and his 19th pro bout would threaten him.

 For his part, Usyk hasn’t asked for anything but a chance.
-He’s never won any of his world titles on his home turf in Ukraine, and he hasn’t had a fight there since 2015.
+He’s never won any world titles on his home turf in Ukraine, and he hasn’t fought there since 2015.
 He didn’t demand an outrageous payday.
 He was willing to fight in a tournament setting, and he emerged the winner of a thrilling World Boxing Super Series final as the unified cruiserweight championship.

 Now he’s added three of the four heavyweight titles to his trophy case – although he still considers his Olympic gold medal his finest achievement.
 He’s done all this in just 19 professional fights against world-class opposition.

 Even better, he’s having FUN doing it.
-If you don’t follow Usyk on social media you need to rectify that situation right now.
+If you don’t follow Usyk on social media, you must rectify that situation.
 Search for his antics trolling Bob Arum, or having fun with fans on the streets of Chicago, or calling out “DDeeeerrrreeeeeeck” to opponent Dereck Chisora with a devilish sense of humor (and Chisora playing along).

 While attempting to respond to a reporter in English, a now-infamous comment stuck with Usyk.
 When asked how he felt going into his 2017 fight in the World Boxing Super Series, Usyk said, “I am feel, I am very feel.”